Jujutsu Kaisen

 In Conclusion...

-to be writing in.
-Use it as a jumping off point, or a framework that
+using the D&D books.
+Use it as a jumping off point, or a framework

 Morgan Hawke